tonyedgecombe/Deinterleave/README.markdown

 Building
 --------

-A Visual Studio solution and project is included, there is only once source file so it should be trivial to build with Mono although I haven't tried that.
+A Visual Studio solution and project is included.
 Source can be downloaded from [GitHub](https://github.com/tonyedgecombe/Deinterleave).